XqFeng-Josie/XqFeng-Josie.github.io/index.md

 ## Research Interests
-- **Natural Language Processing:** natural language understanding, semantic analysis, knowledge acquisition, information extraction, information representation, and application to practical problems.
+- **Natural Language Processing:** natural language understanding, semantic analysis, knowledge acquisition, information extraction, information representation, and application to practical problems(crosslingual).
-- **Machine Learning:** robust learning, unsupervised learning or semi-supervised learning
+- **Machine Learning:** robust learning, unsupervised learning or semi-supervised learning, transfer learning.
 <!--
 <strong style="color:#e74d3c; font-weight:600">I am looking for a postdoc or research scientist position in the US and EU.
 I would appreciate a ping if you see a job I might fit.</strong>
 -->